shrey-bhatia/koharu/README.md

 Koharu introduces a new workflow for manga translation, utilizing the power of LLMs to automate the process.
 It combines the capabilities of object detection, OCR, inpainting, and LLMs to create a seamless translation experience.

 Koharu is built with Rust, ensuring high performance and reliability.
-The bundle is extremely lightweight (less than 20MB) and can be run on any machine without any dependencies, or you can try it out [in the browser](https://koharu.rs).
+The bundle is extremely lightweight and can be run on any machine without any dependencies.

 > [!NOTE]
 > For help and support, please join our [Discord server](https://discord.gg/mHvHkxGnUY).